tfulanchan/kau-docs/docs/486/ch7.md

 This scenario clearly favors outsourcing and virtual organizational designs.

-So, in parallel with the nature of innovation, another important dimension to consider when choosing appropriate organizational designs is the stage of development from the customers' job-to-be-done perspective.
+In parallel with the nature of innovation, another important dimension to consider when choosing appropriate organizational designs is the stage of development from the customers' job-to-be-done perspective.

 ### Organizational Structures and Disruptive Innovations